Aboriginal title in New York: History

-New Netherlands
+New Netherland

 The details of the early dealings with indigenous peoples by the Dutch New Netherland settlements are not known with certainty.
 The first recorded land transaction is for Manhattan, reported by a letter from Peter Schagen, the deputy of the Dutch West India Company, on November 5, 1626, claiming: "They have purchased the Island Manhattes from the (Natives) for the value of 60 guilders; 'tis 11,000 morgens in size."
 Many secondary sources simply report this value as $24; of course: United States Dollars (and the United States) did not exist in 1626; 60 guilders likely represented the estimated value of trade goods; the historical exchange rate calculation used to reach this figure is not known (if in fact it is the source of any such calculation).
 By comparison, the value of the goods on the ship bearing the letter back to the Netherlands was 45,000 guilders.
 Sixty guilders in 1626, converted and adjusted for inflation, would be $888 in 2001 U.S. dollars.